Laura Fuentes

 French Toast Rolls

-These french toast roll-ups have all the buttery-cinnamon flavor and crispy texture of classic french toast but with the option of picking them up and dunking into maple syrup.
+These French toast roll-ups have all the buttery-cinnamon flavor and crispy texture of classic French toast but with the option of picking them up and dunking them into maple syrup or making them a breakfast on the go.

 making of strawberry french toast roll ups: a slice of bread with cream and strawberry slices on top